Playing our murder mystery games

-If you’ve not played a Freeform Games murder mystery game before, you might not be familiar with how they are played.
-Our murder mystery games are different from other murder mystery games – so you might want to review these guidelines first.
+If you have never played a Freeform Games murder mystery before, some concepts in the game materials may be unfamiliar to you.
+Our murder mystery games are different from others – so you may want to review these guidelines before you start.

 Our murder mystery games are completely interactive.
-You decide whom to talk to and when.
-You also decide what you will tell them, and whether you tell them the truth or not.
-Of course, that goes for everyone else in the game as well…
+You decide who to interact with and when.
+You also decide what you tell them and whether you tell them the truth or not.
+Of course, the same goes for everyone else playing the game…

-In your game you will pretend to be someone else (your character) in a fictional setting.
+Participating in a Freeform Games murder mystery involves pretending to be someone else (your character) in a fictional setting.
 You will meet and interact with other characters and everyone will be trying to achieve their own goals.
-We don’t provide a script – it’s all up to you.
+We don’t provide a script – the direction you take your character is entirely up to you.

 "I've now purchased three of your games.
 They're so intricate and nothing like what other companies offer.
 I love that every character (even tertiary) have goals and responsibilities.
 We're going to do Curse of the Pharaoh this summer and then I'm going to peruse Way out West for our Halloween party.
 You guys are awesome!"
 Lee Nelson, United States

-Here are several tips to help you enjoy the game
+Here are some tips to help you enjoy the game:

-- Three basic attributes: Playing a murder mystery game requires just three basic attributes - a sense of fun, an ability to strike up a conversation with another person, and the willingness to pretend to be someone else for an evening.
-If you can do that, you should have no trouble!
+- Three basic requirements: Playing a murder mystery game requires just three basic attributes – a sense of fun, an ability to strike up a conversation with another person, and the willingness to pretend to be someone else for an evening.
+If these abilities are within your comfort zone, you should have no trouble!

-- Dress the part: You will receive information, including costume tips, about your character beforehand.
-A good costume can help you get into the spirit of the game, and also means that you will be in lots of photographs.
+- Dress the part: You will receive information about your character beforehand.
+A good costume can help you get into the spirit of the game, as well as adding to the enjoyment of others.

-- Read your character sheet: Your character sheet explains who you are, who you know and what your objectives are.
-However, your character sheet describes what your character believes, but that might not necessarily be true!
-Keep your character sheet handy, as you’ll probably need to refer to it during the evening.
+- Read your character booklet: Your character booklet explains who you are, who you know, and what your objectives are.
+Your character booklet also describes what your character believes, not necessarily the actual truth!
+Keep your character booklet handy, as you will need to refer to it throughout the evening.

-- Your Goals: Your goals describe the objectives that your character is trying to achieve during the game.
-You should attempt every goal – although it is unlikely you will achieve them all (as other characters may be trying to oppose you).
+- Goals: Your goals describe the objectives your character is trying to achieve during the game.
+You should attempt every goal, although it is unlikely you will achieve them all (since other characters may be trying to oppose you).

-- Introduce yourself: Once the game starts, you will need to talk to people whilst pretending to be your character.
+- Introduce yourself: Once the game starts, you will need to talk to other players while pretending to be your character.
 The easiest way is to introduce yourself to someone as your character.
-If you don’t know anything about them you can ask who they are and why they are here.
-If you do know something already (you may have information on your character sheet, or someone else has already told you something about them) then you can ask them about that.
+If you don’t know anything about them, you can ask who they are and why they are here.
+If you already know something about the other character (you may have information in your character pack or someone else has already told you something about them), you can ask them about that.

-- Tips for beginners: We provide tips for people who haven’t played our games before.
-These give you a couple of ideas of things you should do at the start of the game.
+- Suggested first moves: Your character booklet contains tips for people who haven’t played our games before.
 The tips are optional, but they may help you get started.

-- Find your friends and enemies: In this game there are those who will help you, and those who will oppose you.
-It’s important to find both – although to get your friends to help you, you may have to help them in return.
+- Find your friends and enemies: In each game, there are those who will help you and those who will oppose you.
+It’s important to find both – although asking your friends for help may require you to help them in return.

-- Ability cards: You will have special ability cards that you can use to help achieve your goals.
+- Abilities: You will have special abilities that you can use to help achieve your goals.
 The cards are self-explanatory and generally have a limited number of uses.
-You may need to think carefully about who you want to play them on.
+You may need to think carefully about who you want to use them on.

-- The Host: Ideally, you shouldn’t need the Host to achieve your goals – talking and negotiating with the other characters can achieve most.
-You should consult the Host if you have a question about the rules, but you certainly shouldn’t ask for help in solving your goals as they are up to you!
+- The Host: Ideally, you shouldn’t need the Host to achieve your goals – talking and negotiating with the other characters is usually enough.
+You should consult the Host if you have a question about the rules, but you certainly shouldn’t ask for help in accomplishing your goals, as that is up to you!

 - Act the part: Don’t start talking about football or current affairs or anything else that isn’t part of the game.
 It’s more fun if everyone tries to maintain the illusion that the party is genuine.

-- Read your character sheet yet again: If you find yourself at a loose end, find a quiet place and re-read your character sheet.
-You may find that there’s someone you haven’t spoken to yet, or something you need to do.
+- Read your character booklet yet again: If you find yourself at a loose end, find some space and re-read your character booklet.
+You may find there’s someone you haven’t spoken to yet or something you still need to do.

 - The murder: Who carried out the murder?
-Finding out is a matter of talking to people and picking up the clues.
+Finding out is a matter of talking to people and following the clues.

-- Finally: Remember that the most important thing to remember is to have a good time!
+- Finally: Remember, the most important thing is to have a good time!